-Drill cores are quick logged at the drill site for initial interpretation.
-Once delivered to the core house, the cores are photographed.
-The cores are then logged in detail with the lithology, mineralization, alteration, core recovery, and geotechnical characteristics recorded.
-The core log sheet is encoded together with the assay results and other drill hole data in a database for geological modelling and mine planning.
-The specific gravity is determined in the assay laboratory.
+Drill cores were quick logged at the drill site for initial interpretation.
+Once delivered to the core house, the cores were photographed.
+The cores were then logged in detail with the lithology, mineralization, alteration, core recovery, and geotechnical characteristics recorded.
+The core log sheet was encoded together with the assay results and other drill hole data in a database for geological modelling and mine planning.
+The specific gravity was determined in the assay laboratory.